-Now that almost everything is dependent on internet connection, a malfunction of servers, carrying important applications or data could wreak havoc on almost every corner of the world.
-Hack attacks of such installation have become a common phenomenon something that has forced ISPs to spend billions of dollars in a bid to protect their networks.
+Now that almost everything is dependent on the internet connection, a malfunction of servers, carrying important applications or data could wreak havoc on almost every corner of the world.
+Hack attacks of such installation have become a common phenomenon that has forced ISPs to spend billions of dollars to protect their networks.

 However, with Decentralized internet connection failure of one access point would never make it impossible for people to access data in a network.
 The availability of thousands of nodes through which people can access information reduces the risk of people of being unable to access data regardless of the issue at hand.

 Limited scalability is another headwind that centralized networks contend with as all core applications are contained in single server machines.
 Addition of more storage as well as bandwidth and processing power must always come into play, to keep up with increased internet connection demand.

 With Decentralized networks, the architecture allows the distribution of workloads over multiple computer nodes, instead of concentrating it in one place.